bwaklog/bwaklog.github.io/site/content/posts/xkcd-grab-presentation.md

     return 1 - (d/l)
 ```

-This was something that I found out hours before the final presentation.
+This was womething that I found out hours before the final presentation.
 So I had to go ahead with using the prebuilt module, which im not so proud.
 The results were good but not fully upto my expectation.

 ## Problems encountered